 What plans do you have to provide face coverings for your employees?

-In support of recent moves to encourage the general public, as well as retailers, to wear face covers in public, as of April 3, 2020, Walgreens will be distributing face covers for our in-store team members, pharmacists, and employees in our distribution centers and centralized services.
+As of April 3, 2020, Walgreens began distributing face covers for our in-store team members, pharmacists, and employees in our distribution centers and centralized services.

 We are actively reviewing our policies, procedures and operations to promote the safety and wellbeing of our team members and customers.
 We also expanded our offering to additional products at the pharmacy drive-thru as our customers practice social distancing to fight the spread of COVID-19.